Prepare a Self-Sufficient Thanksgiving Dinner

-It might be difficult to raise everything you need to serve a completely self sufficient Thanksgiving dinner.
-However, what you can’t raise on your own, you may be able to purchase from a local farm or cook most of your meal from scratch.
+It might be difficult to raise everything you need to serve a completely self-sufficient Thanksgiving dinner.
+However, what you can’t raise on your own, you may be able to purchase from a local farm or cook most of your holiday meal from scratch.
 Some of these suggestions need to be planned in advance.
-Obviously, you aren’t going to start raising your turkey now for this year’s feast!
-But let’s take a closer look at what you can do for your Thanksgiving meal this year, and what you can plan for the future.
+Obviously, you need to start raising a turkey well in advance for a Thanksgiving feast!
+Let’s take a closer look at what you can do for your Thanksgiving meal this year, and what you can plan for the future.

 What Will You Serve for Thanksgiving?